ngs-fzb/NTMseq/README.md

 bash installation_NTMseq.sh

 Note: This will create separate conda environments for each tool used in the pipeline.
+Note: Specific tool versions are defined in the script.
+If you choose to use newer versions, you may need to update the conda environment accordingly.
+However, there is no guarantee that the pipeline will still function correctly.

 **3. Download required databases**